 On the other side of Av.
 Juan B. Justo lies Palermo Hollywood, so called due to the concentration of TV and film production studios.

-This sub-neighborhood is home to a growing number of fancy restaurants and clubs, but unlike Palermo Soho, there are no boutiques here — yet.
+This sub-neighborhood of Palermo Viejo, is home to a growing number of fancy restaurants and clubs, but unlike Palermo Soho, there aren’t many boutiques.

-Foot traffic around Palermo Hollywood increases near lunch and dinner times, but the action is really only concentrated on a few streets, with lots more space between locales than in Palermo Soho.
+Foot traffic around Palermo Hollywood increases near lunch and dinner times, but the action is really only concentrated on a few streets, with lots more space between businesses than in Palermo Soho.

-After midnight, especially on weekends, Palermo Hollywood becomes more lively as taxis crowd the streets and competing bass lines pulse well into the morning.
+After midnight, especially on weekends, Palermo Hollywood becomes more lively as taxis crowd the streets and competing bass lines of some of the city’s clubs, mostly clustered around Avenida Cordobo pulse well into the morning.

 Alto Palermo